 An intrusion detection system monitors network traffic and identifies patterns of suspicious activity.
 If it detects potential threats, it will assume the network is under attack and send out an alert.

 Essentially, it inspects all inbound and outbound network activity and acts as a security check on all transactions that take place in and out of the system.

 A firewall performs actions such as the blocking and filtering of traffic based on a set of pre-configured rules.
-So, while an IDS (Intrusion Detection System) can only report an intrusion, an IPS (Intrusion Protection System) can block unauthorised access.
+So, while an IDS (Intrusion Detection System) can only report an intrusion, an IPS (Intrusion Prevention System) can block unauthorised access.

 Deception technology, such as honeypots, is vital to improve the detection of breaches.
 A honeypot looks like a real system with applications and data.
 However, it is designed to detect, deflect, and even counteract unauthorised access to the network.
 It lures hackers into the system, that is typically ring-fenced from the broader network, to see how they gained access and use that to shore up the business defences.
 In other words, a network intrusion detection system will complement your existing security infrastructure.